Yechiel Michel Tucazinsky: Biography

 Yechiel Michel Tucazinsky was born on 27 December 1871 in Lyakhavichy, Belarus.

-His father died when he was 8; in 1882, Tucazinsky immigrated to Jerusalem, where he lived with his grandfather.
-There he studied in and later headed the Etz Chaim Yeshiva in Jerusalem.
-The yeshiva was subsequently run for over fifty years by his son Rabbi Nissan Aharon Tucazinsky.
+His father died when he was 8, and his mother remarried to Rabbi Joshua Rabinowitz.
+In 1882, at age 10, Tucazinsky immigrated to Jerusalem alone, where he lived with his grandfather.
+There he studied in the Etz Chaim Yeshiva in Jerusalem.
+Later, he was appointed head of the yeshiva, and his son, Rabbi Nissan Aharon Tucazinsky, subsequently ran it for over fifty years.